LukePappa/Ourism/text.md

-Outwardly, one in Absolute Prayer is alone and silent, with their eyes closed and head bowed.
-Inwardly, they are utterly and completely surrendered to God, the eternal, omnipresent, omnipotent, omnibenevolent, and omniscient creator of existence, whose nature is divine love.

-Existence itself comprises individuals who range from singular particles to entire nervous systems and who each perceive a timeline in which they grow in intimacy with God, culminating in Absolute Prayer.
+Existence is an infinite and eternal act of self-realization, comprising individuals who range from singular particles to entire nervous systems and who each perceive a world-branch in which they gain the mental clarity to directly apprehend bliss as the only reality.
+Human beings have the capacity to cultivate mental clarity by habitually summoning it, and may dedicate themselves to that end.